aboutsecurity/blueteam_homelabs/README.md

 ## Virtualization & Containers
 ### OpenSource / Free
 * [VMWare ESXi](https://www.vmware.com/products/esxi-and-esx.html) - A robust, bare-metal hypervisor that installs directly onto your physical server.
 With direct access to and control of underlying resources, VMware ESXi effectively partitions hardware to consolidate applications and cut costs.
-* [Docker](https://www.docker.com/) -A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
+* [Docker](https://www.docker.com/) - A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.
 * [Proxmox VE](https://proxmox.com/en/proxmox-ve) - Proxmox VE is a complete open-source platform for all-inclusive enterprise virtualization that tightly integrates KVM hypervisor and LXC containers, software-defined storage and networking functionality on a single platform, and easily manages high availability clusters and disaster recovery tools with the built-in web management interface.
 The enterprise-class features and the 100% software-based focus make Proxmox VE the perfect choice to virtualize your IT infrastructure, optimize existing resources, and increase efficiencies with minimal expense.

 ## DevSecOps